ColoradoDemography/Point2PlaceAPI/README.md

 *lng:* longitude

+*districts:* boolean value, whether district information should be included in the response

 Returns a *Place* Object, which looks like:

 ```
 {
   "city": "Central City",
   "county": "Gilpin County",
-  "place_fips": ""
+  "place_fips": "",
-  "place_lgid": ""
+  "place_lgid": "",
-  "county_fips": ""
+  "county_fips": "",
-  "county_lgid": ""
+  "county_lgid": "",
+  "districts: {

   }
+}
 ```

+The "districts" object returns all Special Districts (on File with DOLA) that contain the point.

 #### POST

-Takes one parameters:
+Takes two parameters:

-data: an array of coordinate objects (with an optional "uniqueid" field), something like:
+*data:* an array of coordinate objects (with an optional "uniqueid" field), something like:

 ```
 [{"uniqueid":9872378,"lat":40,"lng":-105},{"uniqueid":9872379,"lat":40,"lng":-105},{"uniqueid":9872380,"lat":40,"lng":-105},{"uniqueid":9872381,"lat":40,"lng":-105},{"uniqueid":9872382,"lat":40,"lng":-105}]
 ```

+*districts:* boolean value, whether district information should be included in the response

 Returns an Array of *Place* Objects (which will include the optional "uniqueid" field, if it was given)